renato-nmoraes/kubernetes-cluster/README.md

 ## Technical Debts
 This project was developed in 2 days due to deadline limitations.
 Given this, some features and configurations were not included.

-- Jenkins was not configured to change the deployment yaml file.
-If a new image version is released, the yaml file must be changed manually.
+- Jenkins was not configured to change the deployment YAML file.
+If a new image version is released, the YAML file must be changed manually.
-- In order to allow Jenkins to communicate with Kubernetes API, a generic CluterRoleBinding with admin powers was created.
-This is not recommended to use in production and the permissions must be exactly what Jenkins need.
+- To allow Jenkins to communicate with Kubernetes API, a generic CluterRoleBinding with admin powers was created.
+This is not recommended to use in production and the permissions must be exactly what Jenkins needs.
 - All images that are built locally are not being pushed to any repository.
 - No resource request or limitation was calculated for any of the kubernetes deployments.
 This configuration is not set.
-- In order to start Jenkins with the pipeline and variables already configured, the original docker image entrypoint was overwritten in the jenkins deployment.
+- To start Jenkins with the pipeline and variables already configured, the original docker image entrypoint was overwritten in the Jenkins deployment file.
 This does not affect anything, but it is understood this is not best practice.
-- All application are being exposed through nodePort.
+- All applications are being exposed through nodePort.
 An ingress (e.g. traefik) should be used to expose the application.
 - No further configuration was made to Minikube or Kubernetes Cluster.
 - The "multiple environment" solution was simply deploying different pods since it's only 1 VM and 1 cluster.